JavaScript-NZ/Society-Documentation/Membership.md

 # <img src="https://raw.githubusercontent.com/JavaScript-NZ/Society-Logo/master/png/javascript-new-zealand-logo.png" width="100"> Becoming a Member

-**Becoming a member**: Send an email to [membership@javascript.org.nz](mailto:membership@javascript.org.nz) and you'll receive an invoice for membership dues (bear with us - it can take a few days before you get the invoice).
-Your membership will be active upon receipt of membership dues.
+**Becoming a member**: Head over to [https://javascript.org.nz/join](https://javascript.org.nz/join) and fill out the details, you will receive an email confirming your payment and a follow up email containing details of your membership.
+If you decide that you wish to cancel your membership you can do so by visiting our cancellation page which is linked in the follow up email.

-**Fees**: Currently we charge a $20 fee for membership.
-This is subject to regular review, and is currently expected to be an annual fee.
+**Fees**: Currently we charge a $25 fee for general membership, and $10 for a student membership.
+This is subject to regular review, and is currently an annual fee.

 **Benefits**: We currently have a very small number of benefits but expect this to grow
 * Voting on issues at AGM